 - Low-Income Housing Tax Credits (LIHTC): The federal 4% and 9% LIHTC is the principal source of funding for the construction of affordable rental housing.
 They provide a credit against federal tax liability. - Human Services Grants: The city budget commits approximately \$700,000 annually from the city's General Fund for human services.
 Human Services funds are intended to support programs that provide basic human needs, such as food and shelter, and programs that are preventative in nature or promote high degree of functioning.
-Many of the programs supported through this source aid in the prevention of homelessness, provide emergency and transitional shelter, permanent supportive housing, and other supportive services to persons who are homeless or at risk of becoming homeless. - Santa Barbara General Fund: The city commits General Funds to support homeless programs such as the Restorative Policing program, which helps chronically homeless individuals achieve self- sufficiency, and for general operations-support of PATH Santa Barbara, an interim housing program for homeless individuals. - Private Banks: Women's Economic Ventures receives private bank funds to support the Community Development Loan Fund, which is augmented with repayment funds from previously provided CDBG seed money.
+Many of the programs supported through this source aid in the prevention of homelessness, provide emergency and transitional shelter, permanent supportive housing, and other supportive services to persons who are homeless or at risk of becoming homeless. - Santa Barbara General Fund: The city commits General Funds to support homeless programs such as the Restorative Policing program, which helps chronically homeless individuals achieve self- sufficiency, and for general operations-support of PATH Santa Barbara, an interim housing program for homeless individuals. - Permanent Local Housing Allocation: The city commits State of California PLHA funds to support street outreach services to persons experiencing homelessness, and to provide rental housing mediation services to persons at-risk of losing their housing due to eviction or other rental disputes. - Private Banks: Women's Economic Ventures receives private bank funds to support the Community Development Loan Fund, which is augmented with repayment funds from previously provided CDBG seed money.